docker77/dotfiles/README.md

 # dotfiles

-Mostly for integration for KDE Plasma and bspwm.
+For nvim it is custom folder for NVCHAD

+for tmux - custom palenight theme